mattscopes/fantasy-transformer/README.md

 git clone git@github.com:mattscopes/sleeper-transform.git
 cd fantasy-transformer

+### Run Backend
 Build and run the application:
 ./mvnw spring-boot:run

-The app will start on [http://localhost:8080](http://localhost:8080).
+### Run Frontend
+npm install
+npm run dev

 ## Usage

-Open `http://localhost:8080` in your browser to view the UI.
+Open `http://localhost:5173` in your browser to view the UI.

-API endpoints are available under `/api/` (see `TransformerController.java` for details).
+API endpoints are available under `http://localhost:8080/api/` (see `TransformerController.java` for details).

 ## Testing

-Run all tests:
+Run all backend tests:

 ./mvnw test

+## Future Improvements

+- Containerize the application using Docker, and enable the ability to pass in one or multiple league IDs as environment variables.
+- Implement league matchups, playoff picks, and draftable players views.
+- Add more detailed player statistics (potentially web-scraping ESPN).
+- Feed player statistics in AI model for trade suggestions.
+- Enhance UI/UX with more features and better design.
+- Add support for more fantasy sports APIs.